mindspore-ai/docs/docs/mindinsight/docs/source_en/debugger_online.md

 After clicking a graph node, you can view its detailed information in the lower part of the UI, including the output and input, training steps (`Step`), as well as data types (`DType`), shapes (`Shape`), and values (`Value`) of a tensor, as shown in Figure 2.
 After clicking the `Download` in the `Value` column, tensor values can be download as `.npy` file, the default directory is `Downloads` folder.

 In the GPU environment, select and right-click an executable graph node, and choose `Run to This Node` from the shortcut menu to run the training script to the selected node (no more than one step).

-When the depth of the direct child node of a namespace or an aggregation node exceeds 70, the graph node page does not support expanding the node.
-To see the tensor relationship inside the node, you can turn to the tensor relationship diagram page via a node related to it, refer to the [FAQ](https://www.mindspore.cn/mindinsight/docs/en/master/faq.html) for details.

 ### Anomaly Check List